+Another one of the symptoms of postpartum depression is to have trouble sleeping.
 Sleep deprivation, in particular, will make PPD worse, so one of the most important things you can do to take care of yourself when dealing with PPD is ensuring you are getting sufficient sleep.

 Babies are not known for their great sleep, especially in those early days.
 Try going to bed as soon as the baby does, even if it's 7 p.m.
 You won't be chained to an early bedtime for life, but it may be what you need for now.

 If you're breastfeeding, consider pumping a bottle and having your partner take the first "shift" in the night so you can get a stretch of sleep before being up with the baby.
 If you're formula feeding, pick a chunk of time to be "off the clock" while your partner takes over.

 Be sure also to eat regularly.
 Don't skip meals as this will only worsen the mood swings you're already experiencing.
 Try to bathe and put on clean clothes every single day.
 If all you do in a day is take care of the baby, take a shower, and eat all your meals, you've had a successful day.

 This can be a hard one when you are in the midst of depression, but getting out of the house can do wonders for your mood, outlook and hormone levels.
 Do it even if it's only to rid you of that cooped-up feeling.
 Run small errands, even if doing so seems scary at first (remember: you can always abandon your cart if you get too anxious).

 Exercise has been proven to help treat depression, and one easy way to get out of the house and get some exercise is to simply take the baby for a walk.
 Walks outside are excellent for calming fussy babies too, so this is often win-win.